 Roasted garbanzo beans with a kick!
 These spicy and sweet roasted chickpeas are the perfect mid afternoon pick me up or healthy low fat, late night snack.
 They are also the perfect diet food since chickpeas reduce belly fat and direct it away from the waistline.
 Munch on these roasted chickpeas for a leaner, flatter stomach!

-I prefer to make my own snacks.
+Lately, I have gotten into making my own snacks.

 This flavor combination never disappoints!